Living Books: Approval and prototypes

 Mercer Meyer's popular children's book Just Grandma and Me was chosen as the premiere title of the new series, as their initial attempt at "eras[ing] the line between learning and playing".
 This was because he owned the book rights outright which made negotiation easier; Meyer opted not to collaborate directly with Living Books on the adaption, though he did offer approvals during development.
 With the support of Broderbund management, the team evolved into the Living Books Broderbund division; they moved to an open office area and added more staff who were allocated to the project.
-Schlichting originally served as Living Books creative director, and in 1996 he would be promoted to VP of research and design.
-Schlichting commented, "it became clear that I was not selling a product idea, but creating a shared vision about how we could make a difference, and that shared vision influenced how the entire company felt about our work together for years to come".
+Schlichting originally served as Living Books creative director, and in 1996, he would be promoted to VP of research and design.
+Schlichting commented, "it became clear that I was not selling a product idea, but creating a shared vision about how we could make a difference, and that shared vision influenced how the entire company felt about our work together for many years to come".